speed47/btrfs-list/README.md

   -r, --raw                  show raw numbers instead of human-readable
-      --btrfs-binary BIN     path to the btrfs binary to use instead of using the first binary found in the PATH
+      --btrfs-binary BIN     path to the btrfs binary to use instead of using the first binary found in the PATH --ignore-version-check try to continue even if btrfs-progs seems too old --ignore-root-check    try to continue even if we are not root

   -s, --hide-snap            hide all snapshots
   -S, --snap-only            only show snapshots